washraf/the-docker-ecosystem/Chapter 5/wordpress_and_mysql.md

 #cd mysqlImage
 #vi Dockerfile
 ```
-In the docker file write the needed configurations
+In the docker file write the needed configurations:

 {%ace edit=false%}
 # Version: 0.0.1
 FROM mysql